-The CIL methods can be broadly categorized into four distinct groups. (i) Weight regularization CIL methods~\cite{kirkpatrick2017overcoming,liu2018rotate,zenke2017continual,lee2020continual,aljundi2018memory,chaudhry2018riemannian} aim at preventing a drift in the weights of the network which are relevant to the previous tasks. (ii) Data regularization CIL methods~\cite{jung2016less,li2017learning,rebuffi2017icarl,hou2019learning,castro2018end,liu2020mnemonics,dhar2019learning,douillard2020podnet} instead aim at preventing drift in the network activation by employing knowledge distillation~\cite{hinton2015distilling}. (iii) Memory rehearsal CIL methods reduce forgetting by storing and replaying a small number of exemplars~\cite{rebuffi2017icarl,buzzega2020dark,castro2018end,prabhu2020gdumb}, or by generating synthetic images~\cite{shin2017continual,ostapenko2019learning} or features~\cite{xiang2019incremental}. (iv) Architecture growing CIL methods~\cite{rusu2016progressive,mallya2018packnet,mallya2018piggyback,schwarz2018progress} that dynamically increase the capacity of the network through allocating task-specific learnable parameters to prevent interference between tasks, and hence reduce forgetting.
+\bfname{Class-Incremental Learning} is an active area of research (see the surveys in~\citep{masana2022class,belouadah2021comprehensive,wang2023comprehensive, parisi2019continual}) that deals with incrementally expanding the knowledge of a model to recognize new classes by training on labeled data arriving in sessions.
+While learning the new classes the model tends to forget previously acquired information due to the phenomenon called CF~\citep{french1999catastrophic}.
+Therefore, CIL methods aim at simultaneously balancing the knowledge acquisition (\ie, \textit{plasticity}) and retention (\ie, \textit{stability}) capabilities of the model~\citep{mermillod2013stability}.
+The CIL methods can be broadly categorized into four distinct groups. (i) Weight regularization CIL methods~\citep{kirkpatrick2017overcoming,liu2018rotate,zenke2017continual,lee2020continual,aljundi2018memory,chaudhry2018riemannian} aim at preventing a drift in the weights of the network, which are relevant to the previous tasks. (ii) Data regularization CIL methods~\citep{jung2016less,li2017learning,rebuffi2017icarl,hou2019learning,castro2018end,liu2020mnemonics,dhar2019learning,douillard2020podnet} instead aim at preventing drift in the network activation by employing knowledge distillation~\citep{hinton2015distilling}. (iii) Memory rehearsal CIL methods reduce forgetting by storing and replaying a small number of exemplars~\citep{rebuffi2017icarl,buzzega2020dark,castro2018end,prabhu2020gdumb}, or by generating synthetic images~\citep{shin2017continual,ostapenko2019learning} or features~\citep{xiang2019incremental}. (iv) Architecture growing CIL methods~\citep{rusu2016progressive,mallya2018packnet,mallya2018piggyback,schwarz2018progress} dynamically increase the capacity of the network through allocating task-specific learnable parameters to prevent interference between tasks, and hence reduce forgetting.
 Our proposed \method is unique from most of the existing CIL literature as it operates directly at test-time.
-Although similar in spirit with GDumb~\cite{prabhu2020gdumb}, which re-trains the network at test-time from scratch using exemplars from the memory, our \method is \textit{rehearsal-free} and requires only a single gradient update on the test sample to be ready for inference.
-Furthermore, \mame{} trains solely on the initial task, avoiding overfitting to new classes.
+Although similar in spirit to GDumb~\citep{prabhu2020gdumb}, which re-trains the network at test-time from scratch using exemplars from the memory, our \method is \textit{rehearsal-free} and requires only a single gradient update on the test sample.